EQAR/internal-handbook/docs/admin-it.md

 - Email: your email account has a separate password, which can be changed through the [webmail interface](https://webmail.all-inkl.com/).
 The login name is your email address, `firstname.lastname@eqar.eu`
 - DEQAR [backend](https://admin.deqar.eu/): your username for the DEQAR backend is separate.
 - Laptop: since it is not always connected to the network, your login on the laptop is local and with a separate password.
 The username is your firstname, in small letters, e.g. `john` for John Doe.
-- Personal accounts for [Trello](https://www.trello.com/) (team TO DO board) and [FCm Arrivon](https://www.arrivonbyfcm.be/prdtlc/home.do?country=BE&language=en&BV_UseBVCookie=no&company=eqarbe&siteKey=FCM%23BE) (travel booking).
+- Personal accounts for [FCm Arrivon](https://www.arrivonbyfcm.be/prdtlc/home.do?country=BE&language=en&BV_UseBVCookie=no&company=eqarbe&siteKey=FCM%23BE) (travel booking).
-- Shared accounts (one account used by all staff) are in use for [Formsite](https://fs1.formsite.com/form_app/FormSite?FormId=LoadLogin&Auto), [Zoom](https://zoom.us/) and some other services.
+- Shared accounts (one account used by all staff) are in use for [Formsite](https://fs1.formsite.com/form_app/FormSite?FormId=LoadLogin&Auto) and some other services.

 ## Video Conferences

 > **Relevant for:** staff, committee members, externals (e.g. project partners)

-EQAR uses [Zoom](https://zoom.us/) for audio and video conferences.
+EQAR uses [Zoom](https://eqar-eu.zoom.us/signin) for audio and video conferences.

-As EQAR staff hosting a conference, you should log in with the shared username/password.
+As EQAR staff hosting a conference, you should log in with your EQAR user.
 Please share the meeting link and room ID with participants before the meeting.

 As participant, you only need the link received from the EQAR staff member hosting the conference.